MuhammadMillwala/Facial-Emotion-Recognition/README.md

 # Facial Emotion Recognition

-This repository contains code for generating synthetic date data using the `dategenerator` file and then running facial emotion detection on that data using the `facial_emotion_detection.ipynb` file.
+This repository contains code for generating data using the `dategenerator` file and then running facial emotion detection on that data using the `facial_emotion_detection.ipynb` file.

 ## Getting Started